kirikak2/midori/README.md

 Freenove and CoreS3 have a single USB connector wired to one USB PHY, so the host and device roles are mutually exclusive there.
 On the Tab5 the mode only selects what the USB-C port does — USB-A is always a USB-MIDI host.
+The CrowPanel has a second USB-C carrying a CH343 UART bridge, which is always what `idf.py flash` talks to, so `serial` is not offered there (its USB-Serial/JTAG reaches no connector).

 > **Note**: in `midi_device` mode USB-Serial/JTAG is disconnected from the
 > connector, so `idf.py flash` requires download mode (hold BOOT, tap RESET)
 > and hardware JTAG debugging is unavailable. `idf.py monitor` still works:
 > the console is redirected to the TinyUSB CDC interface.
+On the CrowPanel
+> flashing is unaffected — it never used USB-Serial/JTAG to begin with.

 ### Instructions